tiepdotme/samwize.com/_posts/2017-04-06-guide-to-boot-up-macos-in-other-modes-and-troubleshooting.markdown

 _Hold Option_

 You can startup from other device such as external drive.
 It is possible to load the entire OS in an external drive, and boot from there.

+---

+## Common Bootup Errors & Fixes

+`Mac OS version not yet set` - Try boot with startup option (_Hold Option_) and select the disk with the OS

+If you have tried all ways and your Mac OS still refuses to boot, you can create a [bootable macOS on USB](https://support.apple.com/en-sg/HT201372).
+Then _hold option_ while bootup to select the OS on USB.